 - Rollout history: A timeline that shows timestamps for when your app's release was halted, resumed, or served to a new percentage of users.

-- For details on managing country availability across your app's production, open, and closed releases, go to distribute app releases to specific countries.
+- Discover more information on managing country availability across your app's production, open, and closed releases in Distribute app releases to specific countries.

-- Go to Set up an open, closed, or internal test to learn more about testing.
+- Get more information about testing in Set up an open, closed, or internal test.